 Nearby Greenville earned its own two-wheeling distinction in 2012.
 Bicycling magazine named the Upstate community among three "Best Small Cities for Cycling" in its online roundup.
 The centerpiece of the city's bicycling amenities is the 17.5-mile GHS Swamp Rabbit Trail, an old railway-turned-paved pathway that snakes along the Reedy River into the center of town.

 Greenville also is home to the U.S. Pro Cycling Championships, one of a series of 17 national events that determine the best professional rider and team on American soil.

-In Columbia, the University of South Carolina earned bicycle bragging rights this spring when it became one of just 35 campuses nationwide to rank as a “Bicycle Friendly University.”
-It was awarded bronze status for having a free bike repair shop, air pump stations throughout campus and a bicycle recycling program that offers abandoned bikes to students and employees for the cost of the parts to repair them.
+In Columbia, the University of South Carolina earned bicycle bragging rights when it joined an elite group of campuses nationwide to rank as a "Bicycle Friendly University."
+It was awarded silver status for having a free bike repair shop, air pump stations throughout campus and a bicycle recycling program that offers abandoned bikes to students and employees for the cost of the parts to repair them.
 Clemson University also was honored with a silver award and Coastal Carolina University has earned a bronze.